ChrisMagliano/soccer_tournament_scraper/README.md

 ### 🎯Project Goals
 The main goal of this project is to create a reliable and efficient tool that allows users to:

-- Automatically access and scrape soccer tournament standings from diretta.it.
+- Automatically access and scrape soccer tournament standings from diretta.it;
-- View the scraped data in a neatly formatted table within the application.
+- View the scraped data in a neatly formatted table within the application;
 - Export the data for further analysis, reporting, or integration into other projects.
 -
 ### 🚀Features